7 Bivariate Data

 lty=1, col=cols, cex=.8)

-See https://shinyserv.es/shiny/kreg/ for a nice illustration.
-Also note that you can use adaptive bandwidths to have a similar number of data points in each subsample (especially useful when \(X\) is not uniform.)
+Note that there are more complex versions of local linear regressions (see https://shinyserv.es/shiny/kreg/ for a nice illustration.)
+An even more complex (and more powerful) version is loess, which uses adaptive bandwidths in order to have a similar number of data points in each subsample (especially useful when \(X\) is not uniform.)

 xy0 <- xy[order(xy$x),]